Corporate Governance Operations

 General Administration Dept.-Legal affairs Office

-• Established remote back up by the core system and conducted disaster recovery exercise twice a year to ensure the availability of information.
+• Establish a core system backup mechanism and conduct biannual disaster recovery drills to ensure the protection of critical information.

 General Administration Dept.-MIS Office